OverviewPunta Giordani 4046 m

 Starting point: Punta Indren

 The Normal route along the Western slopes is an easy ascent on a glacier, with a brief final rock climb.
-It can be done in one day starting from both Val Sesia and Gressoney, facilitated by the car-lift.
+It can be climbed in one day starting both from Val Sesia and Gressoney, facilitated by the car-lift.

 From Staffal (valle Gressoney) or Alagna (Val Sesia) take the cable car to Punta Indren upper station 3260 m.
 From here reach the Indren glacier, pass the arrival of the old Roccette skilift, bend right in the direction of a second sky lift and leave the summit on a generally traced path.
 You pass a ski lift, then reach the second by turning right.
 Up the glacier progressively steepening, leave a huge serac on the left and reach a band of rocks and debris.
 The last steep slope leads to a flat snowy crest, just below the final rocks.
 Climb this short stretch, getting the summit with the little Madonna.